-Big Dogs (who had the Visionary leader’s ear) fear their high-level access is losing its value.
+Big Dogs (who once had the Visionary leader’s ear) fear their high-level access is losing its value.

 Front-line employees can, at first, misinterpret the institutionalization of the vision as disengagement by the Visionary leader.
-What should be an exciting process can be a fear-tinged drift.
+What should be an exciting journey, if communicated poorly, can feel like a fear-tinged drift.

 Institutionalizing your vision does not mean disengaging.
-To the contrary, you must, for a while, be even more accessible.
+To the contrary, you must, for a while, be even more engaged, even more accessible.

 However, this heightened accessibility is now about the process, not the vision.
-Town halls, group and team meetings, one-on-ones, online FAQs - utilize every vehicle possible to explain, persuade and evangelize the new process.
+Town halls, group and team meetings, one-on-ones, online FAQs - utilize every vehicle possible to explain, persuade and evangelize the new institutionalized vision.